parrotgeek1/ParrotMod_Nexus_7_2013/Readme.txt

 To properly calibrate the touchscreen after you plug in or unplug a charger, you need to turn off the screen for 2 seconds and turn it on again.
 I am going to fix this.

+In order to recalibrate the screen when you switch from holding the tablet (your body acts as electrical ground) to not (ungrounded), try turning the screen off and on again.
+Grounded is known as earthed everywhere except US/Canada, FYI.

 Please disable IO scheduler tweaks in kernel apps.
 They override ParrotMod's meticulously optimized settings.

+If ParrotMod does not improve the touchscreen at all, it could be that the actual touchscreen cable is loose inside the tablet.
+There are YouTube videos on how to fix this.

 Features:
 =========